Sachin27182003/Property-Listing-site/README.md

 # Property-Listing-site 🏢🏨
-A web-based application that analyzes user reflections to detect emotional tone using a mock emotion analysis API.
+A web based web-based application that analyzes user reflections to detect emotional tone using a mock emotion analysis API.
 Built with React (TypeScript) and FastAPI for the backend.
 ---

 🚀 Features